Sphere10/Hydrogen/doc/PresentationLayer/Design/MVVM.md

 Extends blazor component base class `ComponentBase`, adds ViewModel property and requests ViewModel instance via Dependency Injection (Inject attribute).
 MVVM components such as controls and views should inherit from this class. `TViewModel` generic type parameter represents the type of view model that will be provided.
 TViewModel is constrained to implementations of ComponentViewModelBase.

+On InitializedAsync from `ComponentBase` is overridden and used to initialize the view model.

 **ComponentViewModelBase**

 View model base for view models of components/views that inherit `ComponentWithViewModel<TVIewModel>`.
 The view model base provides functionality useful for building view models.